mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   "Yes.
 Setre climbed this tree a few La'to ago to mount a casting wire to the top.
 It was a dangerous job, but hardly the most dangerous thing she's ever done."

   "What was all of this for, Casra?
-What were you planning to do?"
+What were you planning to do before you left?"

+  "Many from my tribe chose to live here after they became sober.
+They felt forgotten by their cities or their families, so they found a new family, a new city to be a part of here.
+For me, radio was a way to let everyone from Ara know they would have a home here under Ulu.
+Setre, on the other hand, believed that Holragi had malicious plans and so she wanted to recruit spies that used radio to figure out Holragi's intentions."

+  "What sorts of plans?"

+  ""